Train to become an accredited commercial mediator and learn to resolve disputes within and between companies ( Module 2 | Online)

 This course is developed for both experienced mediators as well as newly trained mediators and dispute resolution professionals seeking to develop skills in domestic and international dispute resolution.
 It is designed to provide practical skills and knowledge that will be of assistance in conducting commercial mediations within and between companies, both online and offline.

 While it is primarily aimed at providing certification for commercial mediators, it is likely to benefit lawyers, in-house counsel, judges and arbitrators who are interested in knowing more about commercial mediation, including mixed-mode procedures.

 SUMMARY OF PRACTICAL INFORMATION:

-- 12 modules of 4 hours each (including breaks).
-With an introductory 2 hour class to familiarize yourself to working with zoom and our digital learning environment on 23rd August 2020.
+- 8 modules of 5+ hours each (including breaks) and 2 modules of 8+ hours each.
+With an introductory 2 hour class to familiarize yourself to training online, our digital learning platform and specializing in commercial mediation..

 - Prices: Special offer for CSMC-R or CCIG members and Alumni of the Toolkit Basic Mediator training online.
 See here.

-- As an immediate follow-up a performance based assessment is availble for mediators seeking IMI certification or another qualification (depending on amount of experience as mediator) is possible online.
+- As an immediate follow-up a performance based assessment (also online) is availble for mediators seeking IMI certification or another qualification (depending on amount of experience as mediator).

 - More practical infomation can be found here.

 What do commercial parties expect from their mediator?

 Research conducted by Utrecht University (UU | ZAM | ACB 2018) suggests that commercial disputants are demanding and seek a broad range of professional mediation skills.
 They seek proactive dispute professionals who can support the parties not only as a process architect but also as a person who can pre-empt and understand their procedural needs.
 This is not only to achieve cheaper and better outcomes, but to do so in expedient ways that can take into consideration relationships, concerned stakeholders and a broader community of interests.